-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #DotComDIY #CollectiveBias
+This post was originally sponsored by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

 As parents, my husband and I have to be wise with our time and money.
 This means we do a lot of online shopping and DIY often.
 One of our favorite money saving measures is DIY oil changes.
 Some companies charge upwards of $70 for their basic oil change service.
 Ain’t nobody got cash for that!
 The cost for a new oil filter and 5 quarts of oil is only about $25.
 A DIY oil change also only takes about 20 minutes, compared to the hour or so you spend waiting around at the shop.